Skip to content

 Terragrunt Scale Free Tier signup page

-The onboarding wizard will walk you through a few steps to get your environment set up.
-The walkthrough below captures every screen so you can see exactly what the experience looks like before you commit to running it yourself; expand it when you’re ready to follow along.
+The walkthrough below captures the experience so you can see what each wizard does before you commit to running it yourself.
+Expand it when you’re ready to follow along.

-Right now, the only Source Control Manager (SCM) the Terragrunt Scale Free Tier onboarding wizard supports is GitHub.
-Pipelines also works with GitLab, but the onboarding wizard doesn’t support GitLab yet.
+Right now, the only Source Control Manager (SCM) the onboarding wizard supports is GitHub.
+Pipelines also works with GitLab, but the wizard doesn’t support GitLab yet.

-The wizard will prompt you to install the Gruntwork.io GitHub App on your GitHub account or organization.
-This app is what allows Terragrunt Scale to post plan results as comments on your pull requests and checkout Git repositories you give it access to.
+The wizard prompts you to install the Gruntwork.io GitHub App on your GitHub account or organization.
+This app is what allows Terragrunt Scale to open pull requests and post plan results as comments on them, and to check out the Git repositories you give it access to.
 It acquires this access from within your GitHub Actions workflows, and it does not access your cloud infrastructure or your OpenTofu state.

-Right now, the only supported cloud provider for the Terragrunt Scale Free Tier onboarding wizard is AWS.
-Pipelines has support for Azure and GCP (and custom self-configured authentication for anything else), but the onboarding wizard only supports AWS at the time of writing.
+Right now, the only supported cloud provider for the onboarding wizard is AWS.
+Pipelines has support for Azure and GCP (and custom self-configured authentication for anything else), but the wizard only supports AWS at the time of writing.

 AWS bootstrap script step in the onboarding wizard

-We’ll look at what OIDC does and why it matters in the next section.
+We’ll look at what OIDC does and why it matters later in this section.

-The onboarding did a lot of work automatically.
-Before we start using the pipeline, it’s worth slowing down a second and exploring what’s been provisioned.
+Onboarding did a lot of work automatically across those three wizards.
+Before we start using the pipeline, it’s worth slowing down a second and exploring what’s been assembled.

-Clone the repository that onboarding created and take a look at the directory tree.
+Clone the repository that onboarding configured and take a look at the directory tree.

 • Directory.github